-Despite the fact that previous studies found a higher prevalence of chromosome abnormalities in patients with primary amenorrhea than in patients with secondary amenorrhea 8,29,31, in our study the figures were similar (6.7% vs 4.8%).
+Despite the fact that previous studies found a higher prevalence of chromosome abnormalities in patients with primary amenorrhea than in patients with secondary amenorrhea 8,29,31, in our study none of the cases with primary amenorrhea presented karyotypic abnormalities.
 Most certainly, the small size of the primary amenorrhea subgroup (n=4) was underpowered to provide these differences.
 Similarly to what has been previously described, no difference was found regarding the prevalence of karyotypic abnormalities in familial and sporadic cases 8,31.

-The prevalence of FMR1-PM in our sample was 6.7%, similar to what has been previously described in non-Asian populations 1,29.
+The prevalence of FMR1-PM in our sample was 6.7% (96%CI 3.0-14.2%), similar to what has been previously described in non-Asian populations 1,29.
 In Asian populations, the prevalence seems to be lower (0.5-1.5%) 30.
-This is in line with a previous study involving almost 135.000 patients which also reported a lower incidence of FMR1-PM in Asian patients 41 [38].
+This is in line with a previous study involving almost 135.000 women from an unselected pan-ethnic cohort, which also reported a lower incidence of FMR1-PM in Asian patients 41.
 In accordance with other studies, the prevalence was higher in familial cases of POI (13.6% vs. 4.5%)5,14,26.
 The fact that this difference was not statistically significant in our sample may also be attributed to the small sample size.
 The number of CGG repeats has emerged as a possible predictor of risk and severity of FMR1-related POI.
 Despite still being a matter of debate, 80-100 repeats alleles seem to confer the highest risk 15,16.
 In our sample, among the 6 patients with FMR1-PM, only 2 presented alleles in the high-risk zone (respectively, 80 and 82).

-The most frequent number of CGG repeats has been reported as 32 4.
-In our sample, the most frequent allele was 30, which probably reflects population related variations.
+The most frequent number of CGG repeats has been reported as 32 4, while in our sample the most frequent allele was 30.
+This probably reflects population related variations, which account for the importance of the genetic characterization of these patients on a population based level.
 Considering that Fragile X Syndrome is the result of the expansion of the number of CGG repeats when transmitted from mother to offspring, the fact that both patients with family history of Fragile X Syndrome presented FMR1-PM [(30,60) and (35,58)] was an expected finding.
 In accordance with the findings by Bouali et al, all patients with FMR1-PM presented with secondary amenorrhea 29.

 Taking into account the prevalence of chromosomal abnormalities and FMR1-PM in our cohort, these results demonstrate the importance of a genetic screening for patients with POI and add new data on the different phenotypic and genotypic patterns of this disorder in different populations.
 We highlight the higher prevalence of chromosome abnormalities in the Portuguese cohort studied.
 Chromosomal studies and FMR1 analysis not only provide an etiologic explanation for the POI patient, but they also bear important information for both reproductive and genetic counselling, not only for the couple but also for other relatives.
 Taking into account the extra-reproductive risks conferred by FMR1-PM, namely FXS and FXTAS, the importance of a multidisciplinary approach for these patients, involving gynaecologists, obstetricians, neurologists and medical geneticists should not be disregarded.